SimpleDataLabsInc/prophecy-docs/docs/SQL/gems/custom/custom.md

 ---

 :::caution
-This detailed page all about Custom SQL Gems is under construction.
+This page about Custom SQL Gems is under construction.
 Please pardon our dust.
 :::

 Prophecy allows you to define new functions and gems by leveraging dbt macros as the underlying format.
 Both functions and gems can be easily defined visually and in code.